Steinert Piano Academy Instructors

 Pianist Yoojin Lee, a native of South Korea, has extensively performed throughout South Korea, Europe and the United States.
-She holds Bachelor’s of Music in Piano Performance at Sook Myung Women’s University in Seoul, South Korea and Master of Music in Piano Performance at Manhattan School of Music in New York City, where she received President’s Award.
-She also received Doctor of Musical Arts in Piano Performance at Boston University.
+She holds a Bachelor’s of Music in Piano Performance at Sook Myung Women’s University in Seoul, South Korea, and Master of Music in Piano Performance at Manhattan School of Music in New York City, where she received President’s Award.
+She also received a Doctor of Musical Arts in Piano Performance at Boston University.

 Ms. Lee has won the 1 st prize at the American Protégé Piano and String Competition and The Lilian Fuchs Chamber Music Competition in NYC.
 She has appeared in The Lives of the Piano Concert Series-Mendelssohn 200th Anniversary Concert- in Manhattan School of Music, ALEA III (Contemporary Music Ensemble in residence at Boston University), and Arts Outreach Initiative at BMC in Boston.
 Ms. Lee also concertizes as a member of Duo Nouveau.
 Duo Nouveau has performed recitals sponsored by M. Steinert & Sons in Natick, Brookline Library Music Association, Newton Library, and Indian Hill Music in Littleton, MA.